 When it comes to instant gratification, it’s hard to beat the pillowcase.
 A crisp, new pillowcase immediately brightens up your bed linens.
 It’s quick and fun to make them for all kinds of special occasions.
 These are reversible!

 Yay for the cloth napkin!
 Our floating rick rack technique lets you fancy-up a standard cloth napkin as a gift or just for everyday.
 It’s fun and easy, and you may already have everything you need on hand to whip up a stack in no time.

 Bigger than a coaster but smaller than a placemat – a mug rug is just the right size at your desk, in the sewing room, or on a small end table in the living room or den.
 Our design adds a unique little pocket with its own napkin.

 It may be a half apron, but it’s full of pretty details.
 For yourself or as a delightfully easy gift, this adorable apron mixes a lightweight solid cotton with a bold quilting print.
 We added slash pockets and cute rick rack accents.

 You can never have too many places to keep your stuff.
-Use this nested trio for sewing bits and bobs, as a desk caddy, or organize items in the bathroom, kitchen or nursery.
-The largest basket features looped handles.
+Use this nested trio for sewing notions, as a desk caddy, or organize items in the bathroom, kitchen or nursery.
+The largest basket features looped carry handles.